Nirasha20/AI-Agent/README.md

 ## Acknowledgements

 This project leverages common open-source building blocks for RAG systems, speech, document parsing, and UI.
 If you reuse any third-party models or libraries, please follow their licensing and attribution requirements.

----

-If you'd like, I can:
-- Convert this README into the repository's README.md file content,
-- Generate a `requirements.txt` by scanning imports,
-- Produce a `.env.example` with the environment variables referenced above.

-(End of README)
- 
- 